Free Shipping On Orders Above $75

 Charity purifies the heart and acts as protection from misfortune caused by envy.

-Avoid Boasting the Blessings
+Avoid Boasting Your Blessings

 Sharing achievements or blessings is a natural urge.
 But do it modestly to reduce jealousy from others.
 Focus more on humility.